krzemienski/awesome-from-stars/README.md

 * [ustwo/mastermind](https://github.com/ustwo/mastermind): Man in the middle testing
 * [ashutosh1919/masterPortfolio](https://github.com/ashutosh1919/masterPortfolio): 🔥 The Complete Customizable Software Developer Portfolio Template which lets you showcase your work and provides each and every detail about you as Software Developer.
 * [mastodon/mastodon](https://github.com/mastodon/mastodon): Your self-hosted, globally interconnected microblogging community
-* [mastra-ai/mastra](https://github.com/mastra-ai/mastra): The TypeScript AI agent framework. ⚡ Assistants, RAG, observability.
-Supports any LLM: GPT-4, Claude, Gemini, Llama.
+* [mastra-ai/mastra](https://github.com/mastra-ai/mastra): From the team behind Gatsby, Mastra is a framework for building AI-powered applications and agents with a modern TypeScript stack.
 * [sergree/matchering](https://github.com/sergree/matchering): 🎚️ Open Source Audio Matching and Mastering
 * [nana-4/materia-theme](https://github.com/nana-4/materia-theme): A Material Design theme for GNOME/GTK based desktop environments
 * [CosmicMind/Material](https://github.com/CosmicMind/Material): A UI/UX framework for creating beautiful applications.